Swiss government proposes lifting nuclear power ban

 On February 16, a popular initiative was launched by centre-right parties in Switzerland challenging the ban on new nuclear power plants.

 The Social Democrats, Greens, Green Liberals and environmental groups are staunchly against building new nuclear power plants, arguing that nuclear energy is neither sustainable nor renewable.
-In contrast, the energy sector is in favour of “technological openness,” which they believe will ensure a stable power supply
+In contrast, the energy sector is in favour of “technological openness,” which they believe will ensure a stable power supply.

 Translated from German with DeepL/sp